MadMax0rs/TI-Snake/README.md

 # Download instructions:

 1. You will need a program on your calculator to run asm code, I prefer [arTIfiCE](https://github.com/MadMax0rs/TI-84-Plus-CE-Python-Jailbreak)
-2. Download the latest .zip file and extract it into a folder
+2. Download the lates releasep
-	- There should be 2 files, SNAKE.8xp, and SNKSKNDF.8xv (supposed to stand for SNAKE_SKIN_DEFAULT).
+	- There should be 2 files, SNAKE.8xp, and SNKSKN.8xv (supposed to stand for SNAKE_SKIN).
 3. Upload both files to your calculator through TI-Connect CE
 4. Launch the game through arTIfiCE
 5. Use \[_clear_\] to close the game